dapr/docs/daprdocs/content/en/reference/cli/dapr-annotate.md

 type: docs
 title: "annotate CLI command reference"
 linkTitle: "annotate"
-description: "Add dapr annotatations to a Kubernetes configuration"
+description: "Add Dapr annotatations to a Kubernetes configuration"
 ---

 ### Description

-Add dapr annotations to a Kubernetes configuration.
+Add Dapr annotations to a Kubernetes configuration.
+This enables you to add/change the Dapr annotations on a deployment files.
+See [Kubernetes annotations]({{< ref arguments-annotations-overview >}}) for a full description of each annotation available in the following list of flags.

 ### Supported platforms